-The new Fuquay-Varina Middle School will accommodate 1,450 students and help meet the educational needs of the surrounding, rapidly growing town.
+The new Fuquay-Varina Middle School accommodates 1,450 students, helping to meet the educational needs of the surrounding, rapidly growing town.
 The design centers on creating an inviting, community-based learning environment that will strengthen students’ social and academic experiences.
 A clear entry sequence brings students and visitors into an open, light-filled two-story lobby, which offers wayfinding to classroom wings and administrative offices.
 The media center is directly adjacent to the lobby and is at the heart of the school, offering access and support to students both during school and after hours.

 Size